Algorithms for Generating Pareto Fronts of Multi-objective Integer and Mixed-Integer Programming Problems: Scalarization Techniques and Their Relationships

-It was shown in \cite[Theorem~3.1]{BurKayRiz2014} that, for a fixed $w\in W$, if $x\in \cap_{k=1}^l S_w^k$, then $x$ is a weak efficient point.
-On the other hand, if the solutions of two subproblems are different then a comparison is made between these solutions to eliminate a dominated point.
-If a new solution of a subproblem is non-dominated compared with the solutions of the other subproblems, then that solution is weak efficient.
-Proposition~\ref{different_notcomparable} below states this fact more precisely and plays an important role for the weighted-constraint approach.
-The idea in the proposition is implemented in Algorithms~5--7 for the removal of dominated points.
+then $x$ is a weak efficient point.
+On the other hand, if solutions of two subproblems are different from one another then a comparison is made between these solutions to eliminate a dominated point.
+If a new solution of a subproblem is non-dominated compared with the solutions of the other subproblems, then that solution is also weak efficient.
+Proposition~\ref{different_notcomparable} below states this fact more precisely and plays an important role in the weighted-constraint scalarization approach.
+The idea in the proposition is implemented in Algorithms~5--7 in the current article for the removal of dominated points.